 Frequently Asked Questions (FAQs)

-Cost per hire (CPH) is the average amount spent on recruiting and onboarding each new employee.
-It's a crucial metric that helps organisations evaluate their recruitment efficiency, allocate resources effectively, and plan budgets accurately.
+Cost per hire (CPH) is the average amount spent recruiting and onboarding each new employee.
+It's a key metric that helps organisations measure recruitment efficiency, control hiring costs, and plan future recruitment budgets more effectively.

-To calculate cost per hire, add all internal recruiting costs (e.g., recruiter salaries) and external costs (e.g., job board fees), then divide by the total number of hires in a specific period.
-The formula is: CPH = (Internal costs + External costs) รท Total number of hires.
+To calculate cost per hire, add all internal recruitment costs and external recruitment costs, then divide the total by the number of hires made during a specific period.

 3. What factors significantly influence the cost per hire?